-10. Rewards
+Rewards

-Sinergym’s predefined reward functions are designed as multi-objective, incorporating both energy consumption and thermal discomfort.
-These are normalized and combined with varying weights.
-These rewards are always negative, signifying that optimal behavior results in a cumulative reward of 0.
-Separate temperature comfort ranges are defined for summer and winter periods.
-The weights assigned to each term in the reward function allow for adjusting the importance of each aspect during environment evaluation.
+The predefined reward functions in Sinergym are designed as multi-objective, incorporating both energy consumption and thermal discomfort.
+These are normalised and added with varying weights.
+The assigned weights for each term in the reward function enable the importance of each reward component to be adjusted.

 \[r_t = - \omega \ \lambda_P \ P_t - (1 - \omega) \ \lambda_T \ (|T_t - T_{up}| + |T_t - T_{low}|)\]